-- product and service development;
+- support; and

-- marketing SiteMinder’s Services to the Customer;
+- marketing Products and Services to you.

 The Recipient acknowledges and agrees that the Confidential Information is, by virtue of its special nature, valuable property of the Disclosing Party and that the Disclosing Party may suffer damage or loss by any disclosure by the Recipient of the Confidential Information.